Cliff Hagan

 Clifford Oldham Hagan (born December 9, 1931) is an American former professional basketball player.
-A 6′ 4″ forward who excelled with the hook shot, Hagan, nicknamed "Li’l Abner", played his entire 10-year NBA career (1956–1966) with the St. Louis Hawks.
+A 6′ 4″ Small forward who excelled with the hook shot, Hagan, nicknamed "Li’l Abner", played his entire 10-year National Basketball Association (NBA) career (1956–1966) with the St. Louis Hawks.
 He was also a player-coach for the Dallas Chaparrals in the first two-plus years of the American Basketball Association's existence (1967–1970).
 Hagan is a five-time NBA All-Star and an ABA All-Star.
 He won an NCAA basketball championship in 1951 as a member of the Kentucky Wildcats, and he won an NBA championship with the Hawks in 1958.

 College and military career

 University of Kentucky

 Hagan played college basketball at the University of Kentucky under legendary coach Adolph Rupp.
 As a sophomore in 1951, he helped Kentucky win the NCAA championship with a 68–58 victory over Kansas State.

 Hagan as a senior at UK.

 In the fall of 1952, a point shaving scandal involving three Kentucky players forced Kentucky to forfeit Hagan's senior season.
 Hagan graduated from Kentucky in 1953 and, as a result, became eligible for the NBA draft.
 Despite having graduated, and despite being drafted by the Boston Celtics, he returned to play at Kentucky for the 1953–1954 season.
 On December 5, 1953, Hagan set a Kentucky single-game record of 51 points; this performance would not be surpassed until 1970.
 After finishing the regular season with a perfect 25–0 record and a #1 ranking in the Associated Press, Kentucky was offered a bid into the NCAA tournament.
 However, then-existing NCAA rules prohibited graduate students from participating in post-season play; the Wildcats declined the bid because their participation would have forced them to play without Hagan and two of his teammates.
 Hagan averaged 24 points per game that season.

 At Kentucky, Hagan had scored 1,475 points, which ranked him third in school history.
 He also grabbed 1,035 rebounds, which placed him second.
 In 1952 and 1954, he was named an All-American and was named First Team All-Southeastern Conference.
 His uniform number 6 was retired by the University of Kentucky.